russellramey/jsonipsum/docs/source/includes/_examples.md

 [
     {
         "id": 0,
-        "text": "Quis ullamco ex cupidatat aliqua nulla cupidatat est. Voluptate ex amet do commodo qui elit aliquip dolor incididunt amet nostrud consequat commodo do.
-Eiusmod velit cillum exercitation culpa sint aute reprehenderit ipsum Lorem in tempor aliquip occaecat."
+        "text": "Nisi ad excepteur consectetur anim nostrud Lorem ipsum cillum pariatur ea."
+    },
+    {
+        "id": 1,
+        "text": "Cillum dolor magna deserunt velit adipisicing nulla mollit labore aute quis proident."
+    },
+    {
+        "id": 2,
+        "text": "Reprehenderit nostrud dolor sit Lorem ad occaecat voluptate tempor."
     }
 ]
 ```

 You can request multiple sentences to create your own paragraphs or bodies of text.
-Use the <a href="#sentence">sentence</a> endpoint, and pass the <a href="#count">count</a> parameter with a value of <em><u>3</u></em>, or your desired number of sentences.
+Use the <a href="#sentence">sentence</a> endpoint, and pass the <a href="#count">count</a> parameter with your desired number of sentences.

 ### HTTP Request
 `GET https://api.jsonipsum.com/text/sentence/?count=3`